Get the best tips for how to remove carpet stains effectively and gently

 The case for natural carpet cleaners and stain removers

-Using natural carpet cleaners and stain removers will keep harsh or toxic chemicals away from your carpet and away from your family.
+Using natural carpet cleaners and stain removers will keep harsh chemicals away from your carpet and away from your family.
 A common chemical used in traditional carpet cleaners is naphthalene, a potential carcinogen, which could be dangerous for people to inhale after carpets are cleaned.
 Traditional carpet cleaners and stain removers alike also often contain high levels of formaldehyde and other volatile organic compounds (VOCs).
 When people are exposed to these chemicals through inhalation or skin contact, nasal irritation, asthma, and respiratory disorders may flare up.

 We are big believers that green is clean, and plenty of plant- and mineral-based ingredients can effectively clean carpet and stains just as thoroughly as chemical-laced options.
 Plus, they won't emit harmful carcinogens and VOCs into the air in your home as a result, which is just a win-win.